RichardRosenblat/anima-engine-docs/non-goals.md

 * Access global conversation logs
 * Exhibit cross-instance recall

-There is no “collective DAUGHTER consciousness”.
+There is no “collective ANIMA consciousness”.

 Memory isolation is a **hard architectural constraint**, not a configuration option.